citp/privacy-policy-historical/a/au/aut/autoclickbots.com.md

-> *The following text is extracted and transformed from the autoclickbots.com privacy policy that was archived on 2017-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170613144144id_/http%3A//cyber-labz.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the autoclickbots.com privacy policy that was archived on 2017-11-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171109181349id_/http%3A//www.autoclickbots.com/privacy_policy.html) for the most accurate reproduction.*

-# Privacy Policy | Cyber-Labz
+# Privacy Policy | AutoClickBots

 **

-Cyber-Labz privacy policy
+AutoClickBots privacy policy

 **